Shapley values and machine learning to characterize metamaterials for seismic applications: MACHINE LEARNING AND DEEP LEARNING MODELS

-For the \emph{linear regression} models, two models were built separately for QoIs.
-The models are trained by adding polynomial features.
-For the \emph{first frequency cut-off point prediction} model, the optimum model is obtained with third degree polynomials and their interactions being introduced.
-The training and validation losses are 81.21 and 81,66, respectively, in terms of RMSE loss.
-The testing subset has its RMSE value as 76.45, while the $R^2$ score is 0.8318.
-The model does not fit the data properly.
-For the \emph{width of band-gap prediction} model, the polynomial degree is selected as four.
-The training loss is 131.49, while the validation loss is 135.42.
-This indicates over-fitting within the model.
-The RMSE of the testing subset is 129.42 and its $R^2$ score is 0.9550.
-This model fits the data set better than the first frequency cut-off point.
-However, when compared to other models, it provides poor results.
+For the \emph{linear regression} models, two separate models were constructed to predict QoIs.
+These models were trained by incorporating polynomial features.
+The \emph{first frequency cut-off point prediction} model achieved its optimal performance with third-degree polynomials.
+The training and validation losses were 81.21 and 81.66, respectively, measured in terms of RMSE loss.
+The RMSE value for the testing subset was 76.45, with an $R^2$ score of 0.8318, indicating a lack of proper fit to the data.
+For the \emph{width of band-gap prediction}, a polynomial degree of four was selected.
+However, the training loss was 131.49, and the validation loss was 135.42, indicating overfitting.
+The RMSE for the testing subset was 129.42, with an $R^2$ score of 0.9550.

-For the \emph{random forest regressor} models, hyper-parameter tuning for both models were done by cross validation.
-For both QoIs, models were built separately and tuned for maximum tree depth and number of estimators.
-For the \emph{first frequency cut-off point prediction} model, the changes in loss is plotted for the tuned hyper-parameters in \textbf{Fig.~\ref{fig:loss_hist_bs_hyper}a-b}.
-The testing RMSE vlaue is obtained as 4.16 with a $R^2$ score of 0.9996.
-These values are obtained with the optimum model, where maximum tree depth is taken as 10 and number of estimators is selected as 800.
-For the \emph{width of band-gap prediction model}, the hyper-parameter tuning is also done with the same parameters.
-The graphs for the tuning are given in Fig.~\ref{fig:loss_hist_bs_hyper}c-d.
-The testing subset yields the RMSE as 12.75 and $R^2$ score as 0.9996.
-For the optimum model, maximum tree depth is taken as 10 and number of estimators is selected to be 1100.
+For both the \emph{random forest regressor} models, hyperparameter tuning was conducted through cross-validation.
+Each model, targeting different QoIs, was individually constructed and fine-tuned for optimal tree depth and the number of estimators.
+In the case of the \emph{first frequency cut-off point prediction} model, the variation in the loss was plotted against the tuned hyperparameters, depicted in \textbf{Fig.~\ref{fig:loss_hist_bs_hyper}a-b}.
+Achieving a testing RMSE value of 4.16 alongside an impressive $R^2$ score of 0.9996 was possible with the optimum model, characterized by a maximum tree depth of 10 and 800 selected estimators.
+Similarly, for the \emph{width of band-gap prediction model}, hyperparameter tuning was executed with identical parameters.
+The tuning process is illustrated in Fig.~\ref{fig:loss_hist_bs_hyper}c-d.
+Subsequent testing revealed an RMSE of 12.75 and an $R^2$ score of 0.9996.
+In this scenario, the optimal model also featured a maximum tree depth of 10, with the number of estimators set to 1100.